-Attorneys in Denver have filed a complaint in New Jersey federal court against Volkswagen, on behalf of e-commerce company Onyx Enterprises International alleging infringement of a trademark tied to its online car retail platform.
+Attorneys in Denver have filed a complaint in New Jersey federal court against Volkswagen, on behalf of car retailer Onyx Enterprises International alleging infringement of a trademark tied to its e-commerce platform.

 The complaint lists Denver-based Bradford and the Brooklyn-based Law Office of Vincent Miletti as counsel for Onyx.
-Aaron Bradford provided Law Week with a copy of the lawsuit but declined to comment on the record about the case. .
+Aaron Bradford could not be reached for comment on the lawsuit.

-The lawsuit concerns Onyx’s online retail platform, CARiD.
+The lawsuit concerns Onyx’s online retail platform that it has called CARiD.
 According to the complaint, Volkswagen announced plans to sell a new line of automobiles and related parts using the brand name “ID.”

 In May, the USPTO also rejected Volkswagen’s attempt to register a “CARIAD” mark, saying it would be confusingly similar to Onyx’s separately registered “CARiD” mark.
 The complaint includes an exhibit showing attempts by Volkswagen to register more than a dozen sub-brands with “ID” in their names, such as ID.Light and ID.Buggy.